 Arnott's criticism of the lack of steadfast moral conviction in the Liberal Party in contrast to its past heroes ran deeper than a low estimation of the abilities of the Campbell-Bannerman party's individual figures.
 He continues to make the case that Liberalism was a philosophy of the wrong time, suited to the days of Cobden and Bright but which was incapable of adjusting itself to fight the new battles which the Independent Labour movement were addressing.
 Noting the opposition of the Free Trade campaigners to Trades Unionism and factory legislation, Arnott states that their laissez faire theories have been rejected long ago.
 Antiquated and obsolete economic doctrines are not reliable guides for reformers to-day.
-The present age has its problems for which it must find solutions.66 levels of compromise in its social programme: "it would assist the oppressed, but feared to offend the oppressors; would aid the poor without injuring the rich...and is henceforth a worthless instrument of reform."
+The present age has its problems for which it must find solutions.76

+Arnott builds upon this by suggesting that Liberalism was in part responsible for many of these problems, and constitutionally incapable of providing their solutions.
+Liberalism "was bound hand and foot by vested interests" which led it to excessive levels of compromise in its social programme: "it would assist the oppressed, but feared to offend the oppressors; would aid the poor without injuring the rich...and is henceforth a worthless instrument of reform."
 Arnott's argument went beyond accusations of timidity, and linked the opposition to 'progressive' unification to the wider Socialist critique of the capitalist classes.
 The Liberals were depicted as being in essence little different to the Conservative Party in terms of their composition, support and their attitude towards Labour issues and social matters.
-Of particular note is Arnott's use of the Liberal Party's defence of Free Trade in opposition to Chamberlain's Tariff Reform campaign as representing the interests of men of wealth from the Unionist ranks pledging support to the Liberals to better serve their own interests.67 These new additions to the Liberal ranks would only serve to drag that party further rightwards: "their accession strengthens the Liberal Party in its electoral campaign...by strengthening the most reactionary elements within the Liberal Party".
-Arnott concludes this with a blunt declaration which is echoed in many Labour pamphlets attacking the Liberal claims to represent the 'working classes': "Both parties are now Conservative."68
+Of particular note is Arnott's use of the Liberal Party's defence of Free Trade in opposition to Chamberlain's Tariff Reform campaign as representing the interests of men of wealth from the Unionist ranks pledging support to the Liberals to better serve their own interests.77 These new additions to the Liberal ranks would only serve to drag that party further rightwards: "their accession strengthens the Liberal Party in its electoral campaign...by strengthening the most reactionary elements within the Liberal Party".
+Arnott concludes this with a blunt declaration which is echoed in many Labour pamphlets attacking the Liberal claims to represent the 'working classes': "Both parties are now Conservative."78